 “What’s he doing at Magnolia?”
 Jakob asked.

 “What do you think?”
-Daniel said, looking at Jakob as if he was an idiot.
+Daniel said, looking at Jakob like he was an idiot.
 “Your dad found him and brought him in to fuck me over.”

-At this, Eva sunk down onto the arm of Daniel’s chair and started rubbing his back.
+At this, Eva sank onto the arm of Daniel’s chair and started rubbing his back.
 “Liam needs to stop doing this,” she said to Jakob.

 Jakob looked between her and Daniel.
 “You’re sure my father is behind it?”

-Jakob pulled his cell phone from his pocket and handed it over to Daniel.
+Jakob pulled his cellphone from his pocket and handed it over to Daniel.
 I caught a glimpse of the screen.
-It was the picture of Redding and Mike.
+Plastered across it was the picture of Redding and Mike.

-Daniel just snorted, pulled out his own cell phone, and handed it to Jakob.
-I leaned over and watched Jakob thumb through several photos of Redding and Mike that looked like they’d been taken over the course of several weeks.
-Jakob was right; Daniel had known about this for longer than he did.
+Daniel just snorted, pulled out his own phone, and handed it to Jakob.
+I leaned over and watched Jakob thumb through a handful of photos of Redding and Mike that looked like they were taken over the course of several weeks.
+Jakob was right; Daniel knew about this longer than he did.